-The University’s Office of Institutional Research and Planning builds procedures for course evaluation and assessment and students are invited to anonymously complete course evaluations at the end of each term, and on occasion are also asked to participate in other surveys.
-Findings from these evaluations and surveys are used to improve student learning and the overall experience.
+The Office of Institutional Research and Planning continuously evaluates and enhances courses by inviting students to complete anonymous course evaluations at the end of each term.
+Additional surveys are occasionally conducted to gather further feedback.
+Insights from these evaluations help improve both student learning outcomes and the overall educational experience.

 All learning takes place online, and students are expected to comply fully with the instructions in the course syllabus and to participate actively in required discussion forums by posting responses to questions and comments posted by Course Instructors and other students.
 Students are encouraged to seek clarification and assistance from other students as well as their Course Instructors to enhance the learning experience in each course.

-The University’s student orientation program, OREN 0001 Hayward University Graduate Preview, introduces new graduate students to Hayward University’s google classroom as well as to the opportunities, responsibilities, and resources that exist for all students at the University.
+The University’s student orientation program, OREN 0001 Hayward University Graduate Preview, introduces new graduate students to Hayward University’s to the opportunities, responsibilities, and resources that exist for all students at the University.
 Graduate students gain an advanced understanding of Hayward University’s academic setting and study process, as well as of its support services, with the goal of making a successful transition to the start of their graduate studies.

 Participation in orientation is strongly encouraged, but not required; students who are accepted to the University and/or sign their Introductory Courses Agreement within the three-week period before their first term of study at Hayward University are not guaranteed an opportunity to participate in orientation.

-Courses take place over a nine-week term in Google class.
+Courses take place over a nine-week term.
 Each term has eight weekly learning units and a four-day period for submission of end of term final projects.
 Students are advised to check their course syllabus and the Hayward University Academic Calendar for important deadlines at the end of the term.

 The University terms are divided into Learning Weeks and all work for a particular unit must be completed within that Learning Week.
 Students decide for themselves when to complete their work during the seven-day period of a given Learning Week.
 There are no specific times when a student must be logged on to study, nor are students obligated to attend a course session at any specific time during the study week.